Publications

 Conference Service

-CGO24 LLVM Performance Workshop Moderation
+CGO24 LLVM Performance Workshop Moderation.

-2024 Euro LLVM Session Moderation
+2024 Euro LLVM Session Moderation.

-Review for LLMxHPC 2024 @ Cluster ‘24
+Review for LLMxHPC 2024 at Cluster ‘24